ZaneMeroff/score_keeper/README.md

 `Toggle Light/Dark Mode`<br>
 Select the *Toggle Theme* button from the menu drawer.
 Default is dark mode.

+`Clear All Saved Data`<br>
+Select the *Clear Data* button from the menu drawer.
+This will reset all app data saved in local storage.

 ### Technologies Used
 - Vue.js
 - Vuex
 - Quasar
+- LocalForage
 - Vue Test Utils
 - Jest
 - JavaScript